McLaughlin Motor Car Company: Automobile manufacturing

-When McLaughlin wired Durant for assistance, in September 1907, the next day, Durant and William H. Little, another Buick executive arrived in Oshawa.
+When McLaughlin wired Durant for assistance in September 1907, the next day, Durant and William H. Little, another Buick executive, arrived in Oshawa.
 The two carriage men, Durant and McLaughlin, hammered out a fifteen-year contract under which McLaughlin would buy drive trains from Buick Motors.
-These cars were sold with the brand-name McLaughlin though the name McLaughlin-Buick also appeared on some vehicles.
+These cars were sold with the brand-name McLaughlin, although the name McLaughlin-Buick also appeared on some vehicles.
 This alliance with Buick Motor Company was controlled by an exchange of a large parcel of McLaughlin stock for a corresponding amount of Buick stock.
-Durant, also a partner in Durant-Dort had a great deal in common with Sam McLaughlin, as both were part of the largest carriage companies in their respective countries.
+Durant, also a partner in Durant-Dort, had a great deal in common with Sam McLaughlin, as both were part of the largest carriage companies in their respective countries.

-In 1908, the McLaughlins' manufactured 154 vehicles, the same year that Durant leveraged Buick to form General Motors.
-Durant borrowed heavily and bought other automotive businesses for his General Motors including Oldsmobile, Cadillac and Oakland (Pontiac) but vehicle sales collapsed, factories were closed for twelve months, and more and in 1910 Durant lost his control of General Motors to bankers that agreed to bail out the company.
+In 1908, the McLaughlins manufactured 154 vehicles, the same year that Durant leveraged Buick to form General Motors.
+Durant borrowed heavily and bought other automotive businesses for his General Motors company, including Oldsmobile, Cadillac and Oakland (Pontiac), but vehicle sales collapsed, factories were closed for twelve months, and more.
+In 1910, Durant lost control of General Motors to the bankers that agreed to bail out the company.
 The McLaughlin shares that Durant held were placed in a trust company in New York, except for one share that Durant sold to Charles Williams Nash and one to Thomas Neal.

 With Sam McLaughlin's financial help, Durant started a new business with racing driver Louis Chevrolet.
 Durant took control of Chevrolet and sold stock in a new business, Chevrolet Canada.
-In 1916 Durant regained control of General Motors, and in 1916 General Motors Corporation was formed with Sam McLaughlin, director, and vice president.
+In 1916, Durant regained control of General Motors, and in 1916, General Motors Corporation was formed with Sam McLaughlin as a director and vice-president.
 McLaughlin began manufacturing Chevrolet automobiles for Durant and General Motors.
-By 1914 McLaughlin had built about 1,100 of his cars.
+By 1914, McLaughlin had built about 1,100 of his cars.

-General Motors Canada
+General Motors of Canada

-General Motors Canada was incorporated in 1918 and bought McLaughlin and Chevrolet Canada and General Motors Corporation spent $10 million building a Walkerville, Ontario plant and establishing Canadian Products.
-In 1923 the name of the Canadian-bodied model was officially changed to McLaughlin-Buick and cars with this name continued to be produced until 1942.
-Later production was labelled Buick without the addition of McLaughlin or Canada.
+General Motors of Canada was incorporated in 1918, when it merged McLaughlin and Chevrolet Canada.
+General Motors Canadian Corporation spent $10 million building a Walkerville, Ontario, plant with the sale of the Chevrolet stock and establishing Canadian products.
+In 1923, the name of the Canadian-bodied model was officially changed to McLaughlin-Buick, and cars with this name continued to be produced until 1942.
+Later, production was labelled Buick without the addition of McLaughlin or Canada.

-McLaughlin remained chairman of the board of General Motors of Canada and vice-president and executive director of the parent company until his death, aged 100, in 1972.
+Sam McLaughlin remained chairman of the board of General Motors of Canada, and vice-president and executive director of the parent company, until his death in 1972 at the age of 100.